Main Topic: Places and Regions

 Overview: Although the educational requirements for becoming a map librarian may vary by employer, you typically need a master's degree in library science or library and information studies to enter this profession, with significant coursework in geography or related disciplines that make use of maps and geospatial data.
 Some employers may also require you to have a GIS certificate or have completed GIS related coursework or have significant GIS experience in order to qualify for a job as a map librarian.
 Map librarians are service-oriented professionals that are responsible for providing reference and research consultation for print and digital maps and other cartographic resources, such as aerial photos, atlases and digital geospatial data.
 Their core functions (identifying, collecting, organizing, and preserving resources) ensure that maps, digital geospatial resources, and other cartographic resources are available to the general public and specialized groups, such as students and academic researchers.
 Map librarians are also responsible for maintaining and expanding map and geospatial data collections and services.
 They often work closely with a team of colleagues from a range of disciplines for the purpose of building and promoting their library's e-research and data services.
 Some typical job duties include: Develop cartographic materials collections.
 Oversee the development and maintenance of websites and online guides.
 May oversee the integration of digital library systems.
 Develop or maintain organizational methods of library.
-Sort and catalogue cartographic materials.
+Sort and catalog cartographic materials.
 Provide research and reference consultation to students, researchers, hobbyists, businesses and other parties.
 Print cartographic materials and digital geospatial data.

-Geographers at work: Geographic Information Specialists
+Geographers at work: Geographic Information Systems Specialists, Physical Geographers

-Skills: Geographic Information Science, Library Science
+Skills: Geographic Information Systems, Library Science

 Written by Christopher Hinojosa